stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 - The CSS is verbose.
 - You have to manually access theme values and pass them as prop values.
 - The props do not support responsive values.
-For example, what if you wanted the padding to be larger on a desktop display?
+What if you wanted the padding to be larger on a desktop display?

 To solve these problems, you could instead use XStyled System or Styled System: